 • Makes cakes, cookies, and other homemade treats.
 Homemade sweets and treats are a great way to save money and reduce waste.
 You can find recipes for homemade sweets and treats online or in magazines.

-• Wrap the sweets and treats in compostable aluminum foil or cellophane.
-The compostable aluminum foil and cellophane are made from biodegradable materials.
+• Wrap sweets and treats in compostable aluminum foil or cellophane.
+Compostable aluminum foil and cellophane are made from biodegradable materials.

 Collect the trash

-• Place trash bins around the house or the party to facilitate collection.
+• Place trash bins around the house or party to facilitate collection.

 • Separate recyclable waste from organic waste.
 Recyclable waste includes paper, plastic, metal, and glass.
 Organic waste includes food scraps, leaves, and branches.